 Don’t expect to find taxi cabs like in your country (America), the locals consider those 14 seaters min bus as taxi and those cabs are normally called “special hire”.
-In Uganda most people know English more especially in the big towns like Kampala.
+In Uganda, most people know English more especially in big towns like Kampala.

 Catching buses in Uganda

-In Uganda buses are rarely used and they are mostly used when traveling long distance like from the capital Kampala to remote areas of the country.
+In Uganda, buses are rarely used and they are mostly used when traveling long distances like from the capital Kampala to remote areas of the country.
 And buses are only booked from the bus park.
-Fares are really affordable by the western standards.
+Fares are really affordable by western standards.

 Drinking water in Uganda

-Something NOT to do in Uganda is drink the water.
+Something NOT to do in Uganda is to drink the water.

 Generally, tap water in Uganda isn’t drinkable.
 Bottled drinking water can be bought cheaply in most restaurants and stores.
 The most recommended type is Rwenzori water and it’s available both in small, medium, and big bottles.